TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-connectivity.md

 We recommend creating a workspace without Managed Vnet to access Azure Synapse Link.

-### **Cannot access Cosmos DB analytical store with Synapse SQL Serverless**
-Synapse SQL Serverless is currently under private preview and not publicly available.
-To request access please email *cosmosdbsynapselink@microsoft.com*.

 ### **Cannot access Cosmos DB analytical store with Synapse SQL dedicated pool**
-Only Synapse SQL serverless pool (private preview) and Synapse Spark pool are currently supported.
+Only Synapse SQL serverless pool and Synapse Spark pool are currently supported.
 Synapse SQL dedicated pool is not supported.

 ## **Recommended Documents**